mpc-csis/csis10a-lab-11/README.md

 ### Unit Testing Frameworks

 Java has a number of excellent unit test frameworks to use.
-For this lab we will be using [JUnit](http://junit.org/) which is probably the most commonly used one.
+For this lab, we will be using [JUnit](http://junit.org/) which is probably the most commonly used one.

 In order to simplify the execution of unit tests, we will create our unit testst in a Maven project.
 If you follow a few conventions Maven will execute your unit tests for you on request or with every build.